vndee/redis-data-structures/docs/priority_queue.md

 | `get_all` | $O(n)$ | $O(n)$ | Get all items in priority order | `ZRANGE` |

 where:
-- n is the number of items in the queue
+- $n$ is the number of items in the queue

 ## Basic Usage